 The Council has a scheme of delegation that sets out how decisions are made within the Council both at Member level and officer level.
-This was reviewed and adopted by the Council on 27 January 2022 as part of a comprehensive review of the Council's Constitution.
 The Council has effective arrangements for the discharge of the statutory Monitoring Officer and Head of Paid Service functions and complies with the relevant requirements of the Chartered Institute of Public Finance and Accountancy (CIPFA) statement on the Role of the Chief Financial Officer in Local Government.